Terms and Conditions

 The following provisions shall survive termination or expiration of this Agreement:

-and any provisions which by their nature should survive termination.
+(vii) any other provisions which by their nature are intended to survive termination or expiration of this Agreement.

 10. 3PL – Warehousing